 Study area

-The study area includes 6 eddy flux correlation towers in the Central Valley of California, United States (Figure 1, Table 1).
+The study area in the Central Valley of California, United States, includes 6 eddy flux correlation towers (Figure 1, Table 1).
 Crops at the tower sites included rice (N=3), maize (N=2), and cotton (N=1).
 Data was available for different time periods from 2009 to 2013, with the most availability in 2011 and 2012 (Table 1).
-One rice site (Us.Twt) had hourly water level recordings, and soil moisture was available at the maize sites.
+One rice site (Twt) had hourly water level recordings, and soil moisture was available at the maize sites.

 All 6 towers are bounded by a study area boundary that is 2.5 degrees longitude by 4 degrees latitude (Figure 1).
-The modeling domain was further restricted to elevations that covered the range of the tower elevations (-20 m to +100 m), which reduced the impact of adiabatic lapse rates on land surface temperature and ET.
+The modeling spatial domain was further restricted to elevations that covered the range of the tower elevations (-20 m to +100 m), which reduced the impact of adiabatic lapse rates on land surface temperature (TR?) and ET.
 The study area can be divided into northern and southern sections defined by the locations of the towers (Figure 1).
 The southern section was further divided into a smaller section to compare the effect of different domain sizes on SEBAL ET (see section xx below).
-These various domains were used to test the impact of domain size on SEBAL ET.
+These various domains were used to test the impact of varying spatial domain size on SEBAL ET estimates.
 The vegetation around each of the towers is uniform (Appendix Table xx?), making it unnecessary to calculate the footprint.

 The cropping season begins in April-May and ends in September.
-Data on irrigation application dates and water level were available for some sites (Table 1).
+Data on irrigation application dates and water level were available for three of the six sites, all located in the central section (Table 1).

+Maybe a few sentences on the environmental conditions/ranges from site to site.
+Like mean air temp, arid?
+Semi-arid?
+Are they all similar?

 Methods